clumnah/Operationalize-MSSQL-Backups-With-Rubrik-Security-Cloud/README.md

 # Operationalize-MSSQL-Backups-With-Rubrik-Security-Cloud
 Operationalize MSSQL Backups With Rubrik Security Cloud

 This set of notebooks is desgined to take you through the steps to automate and operationalize common tasks DBAs will do day-to-day.
+This will show basic workflows.
+You should refer to the help of each cmdlet to create more advanced workflows if required.
+This is not meant to be an exhaustive document of how to use each cmdlet.

 # Familarize yourself with GraphQL and our APIs
 - [Rubrik Security Cloud](https://www.rubrik.com/blog/technology/23/1/rubrik-security-cloud-transition-from-rest-to-graphql-api): Transition from REST to GraphQL